 In the ordinary conduct of our business, we are subject to periodic lawsuits, investigations and claims, including, but not limited to, claims involving students or graduates and routine employment matters.
-Although we cannot predict with certainty the ultimate resolution of lawsuits, investigations and claims asserted against us, we do not believe that any currently pending legal proceeding to which we are a party will have a material adverse effect on our business, financial condition, results of operation or cash flows.
+Although we cannot predict with certainty the ultimate resolution of lawsuits, investigations and claims asserted against us, we do not believe that any currently pending legal proceeding to which we are a party will have a material adverse effect on our business, financial condition, results of operations or cash flows.

-We and several executive officers have been named as defendants in two purported securities class action lawsuits.
-The complaints, which were both filed in the U.S. District Court for the District of New Jersey, allege that we and the other defendants made false and misleading statements and failed to disclose material adverse facts about our business and prospects in violation of federal securities laws.
-The plaintiff seeks damages for the purported class.
-The complaints were filed on August 13, 2010 and September 19, 2010, and are respectively captioned, Donald J. and Mary S. Moreaux v.
+We and several executive officers were named as defendants in two purported securities class action lawsuits.
+The complaints, which were both filed in the U.S. District Court for the District of New Jersey, alleged that we and the other defendants made false and misleading statements and failed to disclose material adverse facts about our business and prospects in violation of federal securities laws.
+The plaintiff sought damages for the purported class.
+The complaints were filed on August 13, 2010 and September 19, 2010, and were respectively captioned, Donald J. and Mary S. Moreaux v.
 Lincoln Educational Services Corp., et al., and Robert Lyathaud v.
 Lincoln Educational Services Corp., et al. On November 24, 2010, the Court consolidated the two actions under the caption In re Lincoln Educational Services Corp.
 Securities Litigation and appointed a lead plaintiff.
-A consolidated amended complaint was filed on February 14, 2011, to which defendants must answer or otherwise respond by April 15, 2011.
+A consolidated amended complaint was filed on February 14, 2011.
+On April 15, 2011, defendants filed a motion to dismiss all of the claims asserted therein.
+On September 6, 2011, the Court entered an order granting defendants' motion to dismiss the consolidated amended complaint with prejudice.
+Plaintiffs did not appeal.

-Certain of the Company's executive officers and directors have also been named as defendants in three purported shareholder derivative lawsuits.
-The first action, which was filed on December 21, 2010 in the U.S. District Court for the District of New Jersey, is captioned Mike Schweertmann v.
-David F. Carney, et al. The second, which was filed on February 14, 2011 in the Superior Court of New Jersey, Essex County, Chancery Division, is captioned Gregory and Karen Lehner v.
-Shaun E. McAlmont, et al. The third action, which was filed on March 11, 2011 in the U.S. District Court for the District of New Jersey, is captioned Steven C. Lloyd and Paul Stone v.
-David F. Carney, et al. All three complaints allege that defendants breached their fiduciary duties by allowing the Company to engage in certain allegedly improper practices and misrepresenting the Company's financial condition.
-On March 3, 2011, the Court entered an order staying the Schweertmann action pending the resolution of defendants' motion to dismiss in In re Lincoln Educational Services Corp.
-Securities Litigation.
-Defendants in the Lehner action have until March 24, 2011 to answer or otherwise respond to the complaint.
-Defendants in the Lloyd action have not yet been served.
+Certain of the Company's executive officers and directors were also named as defendants in three purported shareholder derivative lawsuits.
+The first action, which was filed on December 21, 2010 in the U.S. District Court for the District of New Jersey, was captioned Mike Schweertmann v.
+David F. Carney, et al. The second, which was filed on February 14, 2011 in the Superior Court of New Jersey, Essex County, Chancery Division, was captioned Gregory and Karen Lehner v.
+Shaun E. McAlmont, et al. The third action, which was filed on March 11, 2011 in the U.S. District Court for the District of New Jersey, was captioned Steven C. Lloyd and Paul Stone v.
+David F. Carney, et al. All three complaints alleged that defendants breached their fiduciary duties by allowing the Company to engage in certain allegedly improper practices and misrepresenting the Company's financial condition.
+On October 18, 2011, the parties to the Schweertmann action filed with the Court a stipulation of voluntary dismissal of the action without prejudice, which the Court ordered on October 26, 2011.
+On November 30, 2011, the parties to the Lehner action filed a stipulation of voluntary dismissal of the action without prejudice, which the Court prejudice, which the Court ordered on December 2, 2011.